BadmWe/dspyt-webpage/dspyt/posts/Mina-protocol.md

 ---
 title: "Mina Protocol: Unlocking the Power of the Mini-Blockchain Ecosystem"
 date: "4 July, 2023"
-excerpt: "Mina Protocol's lightweight, scalable, and privacy-friendly infrastructure is revolutionizing blockchain technology and opening up new opportunities for decentralized systems."
+excerpt: "Mina Protocol infrastructure is revolutionizing blockchain technology and opening up new opportunities for decentralized systems."
 cover_image: "/images/posts/Mina/Mina-protocol-portada.webp"
 tags: ["Mina", "blockchain", "zkps", "NFTs", "node operators"]
 ---

-Blockchain technology has transformed the way we and store data, bringing about new opportunities for decentralized systems.
+Blockchain technology has transformed the way we store data, bringing about new opportunities for decentralized systems.
 Mina Protocol, a groundbreaking platform, offers a lightweight, scalable, and privacy-friendly infrastructure.
 In this blog post, we will explore the world of Mina Protocol, understand its features, benefits, and provide a comprehensive guide on getting started in this innovative ecosystem.

 ## Understanding Mina Protocol